Grant management software that integrates with QuickBooks for budget tracking

 Fund accounting

-Use this guide if your team is trying to handle restricted funds and fund accounting workflows inside QuickBooks Online.
+Use this if your team is trying to handle restricted funds and fund accounting inside QuickBooks Online.

 Grant software

-Read this when you already know QuickBooks stays and you are comparing the best grant management software for the rest of the workflow.
+Read this when you know QuickBooks stays and you are comparing grant software for the rest of the workflow.

 Learn how to set up QuickBooks Online for a nonprofit with cleaner classes, departments, fund tracking, and grant-reporting structure.